Class Schedules and Catalog Background Image

 SPAN 222Spanish for Native Speakers II4

-Area D—Social & Behavioral Sciences
+Area 4—Social & Behavioral Sciences

-• Stimulate critical thinking about the ways people act and have acted in response to their societies
+• Stimulate critical thinking about the ways people act and have acted in response to their societies.

 • Promote appreciation of how societies and social subgroups operate.